AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Get the color attributes using cURL

-### Environment ids and product details to adjust:
+### Adjust environment IDs and product details

-- Change `attribute-sets/10/attributes` and replace 10 with the attribute set id is in your environment.
+Change `attribute-sets/10/attributes` and replace 10 with the attribute set ID in your environment.

 ```bash